polish-penguin-dev/Illusion/Getting-Started/FAQ.md

 ## Q: Why Can't I Load Characters From Different Alphabets On Elder Kindles/Mojibake?

-A: Don't Know, But Can Be Mitigated With ANSI Escape Codes As Done In [KAnki](https://github.com/crizmo/KAnki/tree/main).
+A: Don't Know, But Can Be Mitigated With ANSI Escape Codes/Per-Language Font As Done In [KAnki](https://github.com/crizmo/KAnki/tree/main).

 ## Q: Why Does Illusion Exist?